 After obtaining the estimated moving distance and direction in each subpath, the system develops the Backward PIN-Sequence Inference to recover the user's PIN sequence.
 Specifically, our system first applies the Backward Subpath Integration to combine subpaths in a backward manner in time series.
 Then the system performs Point-wise Euclidean Distance Accumulation to calculate the accumulated Euclidean distance for each candidate of key sequence at each estimated key position (i.e., point-wise).
 Last, the Tree based Key Sequence Derivation generates a tree with the candidates of key sequence and their accumulated Euclidean distance.
-The key sequence candidate with the minimum accumulated Euclidean distance is chosen to be the output of the system, which is the inferred PIN sequence that the victim uses in the key-based security system.
-Note that, this work can be extended to identify keyboard typing or keyboard passwords by using the Bayesian model and dictionaries [34].
+The key sequence is chosen to be the output of the system, which is the inferred PIN sequence that the victim uses in the key-based security system.

-5 DISTANCE ESTIMATION AND DIRECTION DERIVATION SCHEMES
+5. DISTANCE ESTIMATION AND DIREC-TION DERIVATION SCHEMES